CC&Rs Basics, Overview, Issues

 Covenants, conditions and restrictions (more commonly known as CC&R) is a set of rules dictating the acceptable use of property.
 They are legally enforceable contracts often used to regulate the usage of buildings or neighborhoods governed by a homeowners association (HOA).

+CC&Rs are private contracts between the HOA and property owners, and they typically establish standards for maintenance, exterior displays and other use of property.
+These standards generally help maintain property values and ensure that all residents can enjoy the community equally.
 CC&Rs are not the same as zoning laws, which are set by local governments, but they are just as legally binding.
 They may cover some of the same issues as zoning laws, but they may be more restrictive.
 Zoning laws can regulate safety, but not subjective things like "taste."
 CC&Rs can impose stricter safety measures than can zoning laws and can also define "good taste" for the entire community.

-- The definition of "junk," as it applies to items visible in your yard, including items as obvious as cars on blocks and less obvious things like gardening tools or unattractive but functional benches
+Some of the most common things CC&Rs regulate include: - Landscaping, including types of trees or bushes and grass height - House color, including trim - Size and type of outbuildings, like sheds and garages - Pets, including type and size; for example only cats and dogs under 20 lbs - Outdoor decorations, both year-round and holiday - Parking - The definition of "junk," as it applies to items visible in your yard, including items as obvious as cars on blocks and less obvious things like gardening tools or unattractive but functional benches